Skip to content

 SuperStack is Docker-native, so deployment is simple and portable.
 Here's how to deploy it to a remote server.

-Change the image names to your own (e.g. using your Docker Hub or GitHub Container Registry account) in compose.yaml, for example:
+For services that are built, add image: URIs to your own container repository (e.g. your Docker Hub or GitHub Container Registry account), for example:

 postgres: